Bachelor of Arts in History

-The Bachelor of Arts in History is a broad-based program that has specific goals including: (1) engaging the mind and imagination of those who study history; (2) introducing students to worlds, times, places, and cultures – including their own – in ways they have never before considered; and (3) promoting the acquisition of historical knowledge and critical thinking, reading, writing, and research skills.
-Upon successful completion of the undergraduate history major, students should be able to demonstrate competency in the vital skills of historical explanation, discernment, and synthesis.
+The Bachelor of Arts in History is a broad-based program that has specific goals, including: (1) engaging the mind and imagination of those who study history; (2) introducing students to worlds, times, places, and cultures – including their own – in ways they have never before considered; and (3) promoting the acquisition of historical knowledge and critical thinking, reading, writing, and research skills.
+Upon successful completion of this online history degree program, students should be able to demonstrate competency in the vital skills of historical explanation, discernment, and synthesis.

 The study of the past broadens our perspective and allows us to discover the essential elements of human existence.
 The term historian covers a broad range of career options and job settings.
 In general, historians study, assess, and interpret the past to determine what happened and why.
 They examine court documents, diaries, letters, and newspaper accounts; they conduct research, write, teach, evaluate, and make recommendations.
 They interview individuals and study artifacts and archaeological evidence.

 In addition to providing experience in logical argumentation, history courses offer research, writing, and analytical skills necessary for many fulfilling careers.
 Graduates with a degree in history often become educators themselves and teach in elementary schools, secondary schools, or in postsecondary institutions.
 Beyond teaching, historians also work as researchers in museums and local historical organizations that deal with cultural resources management and historic preservation and make valuable contributions to government and private think tanks.
 A history degree is excellent preparation for journalists, ad writers, editors and anyone interested in producing multimedia materials and documentaries.
 Historians have rewarding careers as information managers such as archivists, records managers, and librarians.
 Finally, training in history creates a strong intellectual foundation for people interested in advocacy such as lawyers and paralegals, litigation support, legislative staff work, and nonprofit foundations.
 Positions that attract history majors will likely require some of the following qualifications beyond the Bachelor of Arts in History: experience, extensive knowledge of a particular time period or region, and specialized writing and research skills.